OpenSourceIronman/OverviewOne/README.md

 # OverviewOne
 SpaceVR's Overview 1 flight software

-@author Blaze Sanders - Email: blaze@spacevr.co Skype: blaze.sanders Twitter: @BLazeDSanders
+@author Blaze Sanders - Email: blaze@spacevr.co Skype: blaze.sanders Twitter: @BlazeDSanders

 Overview 1 will be the world's first free flying virtual reality space satellite.
 Overview 1 uses eigth 4K sensors combined with wide field of view lenses to capture an immersive sphere of video.
 Our goal is to give everyone the opportunity to experience the truly infinite, boundless universe that we live in...through virtual reality.

 This Git repo holds code that will run onboard the Overview 1.
 It's broken down into the following two directories (UVCstill, GPIOcontrol), and we will continue to update the code base as the mission unfolds.
 We look forward to community support to help push VR in space to the next step.

 ***UVCstill: Custom UVC USB 3.0 driver to caputure 4K (4224x3106) images from multiple cameras on any Linux OS.
 Tested on the Abaco COM10K1 with Sony FCB-MA133 cameras.
-Contact SpaceVR at blaze@spacevr.co to purchase our custom Camera Interface Hub (CIH) hardware, which connects four Sony FCB-MA133 cameras to one USB 3.0 port.
+Contact SpaceVR at blaze@spacevr.co to purchase our custom Camera Interface Hub (CIH) hardware ($1000), which connects four Sony FCB-MA133 cameras to a single USB 3.0 port.

 To run the UVCstill code complete the following steps:
 1) Load the uvcstill module.
 THIS IS THE MOST IMPORTANT STEP.
 It needs to be done only once every time you are about to record for the first time or connect everything.
 IF you unplug a camera, you need to run this again before recording.